 If you are not sure whether you qualify, it’s best to file.
 Financial aid includes grants, scholarships, work, and loans.
 You may not qualify for need-based grants, but student loans are always obtainable and the forms are necessary for government loans.

 You will receive a Student Aid Report (SAR) from the Department of Education after they process your FAFSA.
 Please check the messages on it, as some conditions may prevent you from receiving aid until they are resolved.
-DO NOT THROW AWAY YOUR SAR.
-KEEP IT FOR YOUR RECORDS.
+Do not throw away your SAR.
+Keep it for your records.

-An award letter is the school’s offer of Federal, State, and Institutional financial aid.
+A financial aid award letter is the school’s offer of Federal, State, and Institutional financial aid.
 If you have been awarded merit aid, it will show that as well.

 Don’t panic.
-Contact the Financial Aid office to check the status.
+Contact the Financial Aid Office to check the status:

 60 College Avenue